tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 ## Courtney's one pick she can't recommend enough: Babes

+I was so excited to see this film knowing that the director was Pamela Adlon— my queen, from her series Better Things.
+I also have become *obsessed* with Ilana Glazer (which, side note: I did start watching Broad City right after watching this movie this past Spring), who also wrote and produced this film.
+So, with both of my icons together.. they created my favorite movie, not only of this year..but possibly of all time.

+I saw this movie in theater twice, and I already could go for watching it again.
+First was with Zach, and the second was with my good friend who had just given birth a month prior.
+It was her first moms night out, in fact.
+Which, if you don’t know the plot of the movie— Babes is about lifelong friends, one who at the start of the movie is giving birth to her second child, and the other who has been single and childless, becomes pregnant with her first.
+When I saw this movie the first time with Zach, we both were laughing hysterically.

 ## Most Positive Movie Watching Moment
 We saw Thelma with most of our family that lives in San Diego this summer.
 It's rare that we go out with all of them: Courtney's Grandma, Mom, Stepdad, and Zach's Dad.